Alexander Rives: Notable case

 In 1878, Judge Rives took the then-controversial view that the exclusion of blacks from jury service in Virginia state courts was a violation of the Equal Protection rights of two criminal defendants, granting their petitions for habeas corpus relief.
 The Virginia General Assembly passed a resolution denouncing the Reynolds decision, and demanding an appeal.
 The Supreme Court agreed in principle with Rives, in three decisions issued on March 1, 1880, but overruled his reasoning in Virginia v.
-Rivesordering him to return jurisdiction over the petitioners to the Commonwealth.
+Rives, ordering him to return jurisdiction over the petitioners to the Commonwealth.
 However, in Ex parte Virginia the court confirmed federal authority to enforce African Americans' rights to serve on juries, and in Strauder v.
 West Virginia the court declared states could not limit jury service to white men.
 Over 100 years later, the Supreme Court ruled that even the use of peremptory challenges where exclusion was made on the basis of race was unconstitutional, in Batson.